 - In Undisputed, there's a code among the prisoners to not to ask such questions casually, as it is seen disrespectful.

 - In the first Police Academy Mahoney (detained for property damage) asks Jones what is he in for.
-Jones convincingly imitates the sound of machine gun creating panic in the police station.
+Jones convincingly imitates the sound of a machine gun, creating panic in the police station.
 Mahoney decides to take him to the academy too.

-- Winston muses that a question like this is essentially moot in 1984.
-There is only one crime the Party cares about, so the answer is always thoughtcrime.
+- Winston muses that a question like this is essentially moot in Nineteen Eighty-Four.
+There is only one crime the Party cares about, so the answer is always Thoughtcrime.

 - In the second part of The Stranger, when Meursault is first put into prison, a few people ask him what he's in for.
 "Killing an Arab."
 Guess what kind of people are mostly in that prison.